 #1 – Mobility 2.0

-As that transition takes place, IT management will become more difficult because the devices will step farther outside the jurisdiction of the company.
+As that transition takes place, IT management will become more difficult because the devices will step farther outside the company’s jurisdiction.

 #2 – Internet of Things

-Four data usage models are emerging as digitization is becoming more comprehensive: manage, monetize, operate, and extend.
-Enterprises should be wary of focusing on the Internet of Things in isolation when it comes to integration of these various uses of data.
-There are broad applications for all four models, throughout the assets, services, people, locations, and technological structures involved.
+Four data usage models are emerging as digitization becomes more comprehensive: manage, monetize, operate, and extend.
+Enterprises should be wary of focusing on the Internet of Things in isolation when it comes to integrating these various uses of data.
+There are broad applications for all four models throughout the assets, services, people, locations, and technological structures involved.

 #3 – 3-D printing

 Expect a 3-D printer in the mail any time now.
 Why?
 2015 will see a 98% rise in the sales of these incredible devices globally.
 That astronomical rise won’t hit a plateau, though, although growth will slow slightly in 2016 to a not-exactly-tepid 50%.